-Join representatives from key partner organizations, for a session related to campaign financing and other new rules impacting those that are seeking local elected office in 2022
+Ministry of Municipal Affairs Staff presented an informative session related to campaign financing and other new rules impacting those seeking local elected office in 2022:

 Indigenous Realities in British Columbia

 Getting a better understanding of the realities that Indigenous neighbours face can create a stronger foundation for positive local government-Indigenous relationships.
-Join Councillor John Jack, Huu-ay-aht First Nation and Alberni Clayquot Regional District Director, as he moderates a panel of Indigenous leaders speaking about the various diverse realities for Indigenous people in BC today.
+Councillor John Jack, Huu-ay-aht First Nation and Alberni Clayquot Regional District, welcomes a panel of leaders speaking about the various diverse realities for Indigenous people in BC today.

 Join presenters, organizers and delegates for the traditional Networking Reception to end Day 1.